DylanLiuH2O/Node-ChatRoom/README.md

 ## Bugs

-- if the client leave their own default room by using `socket.leave(room)`, it will receive the message from itself.
+- If the client leave its own default room by using `socket.leave(room)`, it will receive the message from itself.

 ## References